Arkellys/rebuiltron/README.md

 ### Configuration file

-At the root of your project, create a `rebuiltron.config.js` file.
+At the root of your project, create a `rebuiltron.config.cjs` file.

 #### Options: